March 25 - 26, 2016

 Discussant: Beth Simmons, Clarence Dillon Professor of International Affairs, Harvard Department of Government

-Keynote Talk: Neil Malhotra.
-"The Economic Consequences of Partisanship in a Polarized Era" (Working Group in Political Psychology (WoGPoP))
+Neil Malhotra, Stanford, "The Economic Consequences of Partisanship in a Polarized Era", with the Working Group in Political Psychology (WoGPoP)

 Panel 3: 2:00 pm - 4:00 pm, March 25th (Friday)